Frequently Asked Chimney Questions

 A: First, we set up drop cloths to ensure the cleanliness of your home.
 Next, we set up our industrial vacuum and turn it on as to collect debris from our cleaning.
 The vacuum is not for cleaning, it is meant to keep your house clean by keeping the dust and debris contained.
-We then go up to the roof and run brushes on rods up and down the flue, cleaning all the built up soot.
+We then run brushes on rods up and down the flue, cleaning all the built up soot.

-In a wood burning stove, I need to remove the baffles inside the stove in order to clean out the debris that was just brushed down the chimney.
+In a wood burning stove, I need to remove the baffles inside the stove in order to clean out the chimney.
 With some stoves, depending on a particular appliance, or with certain types of installations, chimney connectors may have to be taken apart from stoves to properly clean.

 Finally, when the work is complete, the vacuum is turned off, and the equipment is loaded back into our vehicle.

-As a convenience, and to promote fire safety, I provide a chimney system evaluation report to my customers with respect to the condition of the chimney and the system overall.
+As a convenience, and to promote fire safety, I provide a full chimney inspection, and system evaluation report to my customers with respect to the condition of the chimney and the system overall.

 Payment is then expected, unless other arrangements have been made.